dat-adi/dat-adi/README.md

   + Set up a pretty awesome foundation for the future generations of the club.
 Now they've got their [own aesthetic](https://oscvitap.org/) going on for them.

 #### Check out my website!
 Sometimes, Hugo is just too cool to pass up, so I used it and made a website for myself.
-It provided the feature set of a blog too, and since I wanted to log my progress with SDN, it checks out.
+It provided the feature set of a blog too, and since I wanted to log my work, it checks out.
 Here's my [website][4]!

 #### Unsolicited recommendations